MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-site-list-manager.md

 5. The **Allow Redirect** checkbox applies to the treatment of server-side redirects.
 If you check this box, server-side redirects will open in the browser specified by the open-in tag.
 For more information, see [here](/internet-explorer/ie11-deploy-guide/enterprise-mode-schema-version-2-guidance#updated-schema-attributes).
 6. Type any comments about the website into the **Comment** box.
 Administrators can only see comments while they’re in this tool and these comments are retained in the site list xml.
-7. Click **Add** to add the site to your site list.
+7. Select **Add** to add the site to your site list.

+### Add shared cookies to your site list

+Use the following steps to add individual shared cookies to your site list.
+To learn more about cookie sharing, see [Cookie sharing between Microsoft Edge and Internet Explorer](/deployedge/edge-ie-mode-add-guidance-cookieshare).

+1. In the Enterprise Site List Manager, select **Add a shared cookie**.
+2. Enter the domain you’d like to add in the **Domain** box.
+Enter the name of the cookie in the **Cookie Name** box.
+3. If the cookie is a host-only cookie, then check**Host Only**.
+4. If needed, enter the path in the **Path** box.
+5. Select one of the following options from the **Source Engine** list:

+   - **MSEdge**: Share session cookies from Microsoft Edge to Internet Explorer.
+   - **IE11**: Share session cookies from Internet Explorer to Microsoft Edge.
+   - **Both**: Share session cookies to and from Microsoft Edge and Internet Explorer.

+6. Enter any comments about the shared cookie in the **Comment** box.
+7. Select **Add** to add the shared cookie.

 ### Export site list to XML

 After you create your site list in the Enterprise Site List Manager, you can export the contents to an Enterprise Mode (.EMIE) or XML file.

 > [!NOTE]
-> This file includes all of your URLs, including your compatibility mode selections and should be stored somewhere safe.
+> This file includes all your URLs and shared cookies and should be stored somewhere safe.

 To export the site list, follow these steps:

-1. In the Enterprise Site List Manager, click **Export to XML**.
+1. In the Enterprise Site List Manager, select **Export to XML**.
 2. Enter a **Version number** and a **File name**.
-3. Click **Export**.
+3. Select **Export**.

 You can save the file locally or to a network share.
 However, you must make sure you deploy it to the location specified in your registry key.
 For more information, see [Turn on Internet Explorer mode and use a site list](./edge-ie-mode-policies.md).

 ### Import multiple sites to your site list

-After you create your .xml file, you can bulk add sites to the editor using **Import from XML**.
+After you create your .xml file, you can bulk add sites or shared cookies to the editor using **Import from XML**.

-If you want to replace all the contents in the editor, click  the ellipsis (…) and then choose **Clear list**.
-After you clear the editor, use the following steps to import the site.
+If you want to replace all the contents in the editor, select the ellipsis (**…**) and then choose **Clear list**.
+After you clear the editor, use the following steps to import the site list.

-1. In the Enterprise Site List Manager, click **Import from XML**.
+1. In the Enterprise Site List Manager, select **Import from XML**.
-2. Click **Choose file** to select your site list to add the included sites to the tool.
-Pick the site list you want to add and then click **Open**.
-Supported formats for Import are .xml, .emie or .txt containing the v.2 schema for Enterprise Mode Site List.
+2. Select **Choose file** to select your site list to add the included sites or shared cookies to the tool.
+Pick the site list you want to add and then select **Open**.

+   Supported formats for Import are .xml, .emie, or .txt containing the v.2 schema for Enterprise Mode Site List.
 See [Enterprise Mode schema v.2 guidance](/internet-explorer/ie11-deploy-guide/enterprise-mode-schema-version-2-guidance).

-3. Click **Load** to add the sites from the file tp the editor.
+3. Select **Load** to add the sites or shared cookies from the file to the editor.

 You can save the file locally or to a network share.
 However, you must make sure you deploy it to the location specified in your registry key.
 For more information, see [Turn on Internet Explorer mode and use a site list](./edge-ie-mode-policies.md).